Careers360 Logo

 Meiotic Division

-Meiosis I is the division of the MMC into a dyad.
-The process of meiosis I is regarded as being reductinal division and is represented in diagrams.
-This is then followed by meiosis II with the tetrad of four haploid megaspores, also represented in diagram form with explanations of this equational division.
+• Meiosis I is the division of the MMC into a dyad.
+The process of meiosis I is regarded as a reductional division and is represented in diagrams.

-Formation Of Functional Megaspore
+Formation of Functional Megaspore

 Types Of Megasporogenesis